Issue of supplementary prospectus

 Octopus Company Secretarial Services Limited

-Octopus Apollo VCT Aktie jetzt über den Testsieger (Finanztest 11/2020) handeln, ab 0 € auf Smartbroker.de
+Octopus Titan VCT Aktie jetzt über den Testsieger (Finanztest 11/2020) handeln, ab 0 € auf Smartbroker.de

 |